 Bridges are structures that span 20' or more.
-There are 126 bridges on Washtenaw County roads.
+There are 125 bridges on Washtenaw County roads.
 By law, WCRC inspects bridges at least every two years.
 Bridges are rated Good, Fair or Poor.

-Culverts are structures with less than 20' span and vary in design, from a corrugated metal pipe (CMP) to an old-fashioned short-span bridge.
+Culverts are structures less than 20' span and vary in description, from a corrugated metal pipe (CMP) to an old-fashioned short-span bridge.
 There are not any state requirements to inspect culverts but in 2014 WCRC implemented an inspection program for culverts.

 These inspections help WCRC staff and townships identify problems and plan for replacement costs, minimizing surprises.
-Inspections have also resulted in structure weight restrictions or closures on primary and local roads for the safety of the traveling public.
+Inspections have also resulted in weight restrictions or culvert closures on primary and local roads for the safety of the traveling public.

 WCRC bears all the cost to replace failed structures on primary roads but must partner with the respective township on local roads.
-To help, the WCRC Board committed to covering 50% of the cost to replace certain bridge and culverts on local roads as budget allows (see page 5 for more information).
+To help, the WCRC Board committed to covering 50% of the cost to replace certain culverts on local roads (see page 5 for more information).

-See Appendix F for a map showing the latest bridge and culvert condition ratings on local collector roads across the county.
+See Appendix F for a map showing the latest culvert condition ratings on local collector roads in Ann Arbor Township.